 Keep in mind, you should also hang non-food items that have strong smells like toothpaste, bug spray or sunscreen.

 Some campgrounds provide metal food containers (ie. bear boxes) to keep your food safe.
 You could also bring a bear canister, which works great but is cumbersome to pack and adds weight to your backpack.
 As a result, hanging your food will often be your best option.

 The following is our recommended method to hang your food, often called the PCT method.

 What You Will Need

-- Food bag: preferably a waterproof bag which could also make it smell proof
+- Food bag, preferably waterproof, which would also make it mostly smell proof

 - Lightweight carabiner

-- Some rocks to serve as weight in throwing the rope over the branch
+- Some rocks to serve as weight when throwing the rope

-- A small bag: this will be used to hold the weight in throwing the rope (you could use a stuff sack from your sleeping bag or quilt for this purpose)
+- A small bag to hold the weight when throwing the rope (you could use a stuff sack from your sleeping bag or quilt for this purpose)

 1. Make a bowline knot on one end of the rope.

 2. Place some rocks in the bag to add weight and secure it with the rope using a larks head knot.

 3. While loosely holding the rope in one hand, throw the rope over the intended branch / tree limb using your other hand.
 An underhand throw may work best.
 Make sure to have the rope hanging at least 4 feet away from the main tree trunk so that animals could not climb up the tree and still reach it.

 4. Remove the bag with the rocks and tie the end of the rope to the carabiner with a lark’s head knot.
 Then attach the carabiner to your sealed food bag.